 Each of the learning sequences includes an assessment task and marking criteria designed to be adapted to suit the context of your school.

-Depth study 5 – the Angkor/Khmer Empire (DOCX 2.4 MB) - this resource is a complete teaching and learning sequence that can be used in part or full to suit your programming needs.
+Depth study 5 – the Angkor/Khmer Empire (DOCX 2.4 MB) - complete teaching and learning sequence that can be used in part or full to suit your programming needs.

 Historical inquiry continuum 7 to 10